Loan Repayment Programs for Dentists/Dental Hygienists

 The Ohio Department of Health (ODH) can assist interested individuals to identify practice sites that qualify for the loan repayment program.
 For more information about the program, see the ODLRP Fact Sheet.
-Applications will be accepted beginning in October 2013.
-The application deadline is December 31, 2013.
+Applications are now being accepted, and the deadline for applying is March 14, 2014.

 National Health Service Corp Loan Repayment Program (NHSC LRP)